nrb/resume/resume.rst

 Positions Held
 ==============

+:2013-present: Software Developer, Cox Media Group.
+Improving and maintaining a large scale Django CMS.

+    * Implemented retargeting pixel system to help serve unique ads to site visitors
+    * Built prototypes for new features
+    * Added methods for advertisement traffickers to manage Google Doubleclick for Publishers ads from within our custom CMS.
+    * Wrote custom tools for managing our development environment
+    * Collaborated with quality assurance team and business stake holders to meet software requirements.

-:2012-present: Web Developer, `Six Feet Up, Inc.`_.
+:2012-2013: Web Developer, `Six Feet Up, Inc.`_.
 Implementing and maintaining client Plone and Pyramid web sites and web apps.

    * Implemented PubSubHubBub 'hub' and 'client' servers in Pyramid and Plone for syndicating content between various intranets.
    * Wrote and designed a Pyramid- and SQLAlchemy-based OpenID server